Australian English: Spelling

 Different spellings have existed throughout Australia's history.
 What are today regarded as American spellings were popular in Australia throughout the late 19th and early 20th centuries, with the Victorian Department of Education endorsing them into the 1970s and The Age newspaper until the 1990s.
 This influence can be seen in the spelling of the Australian Labor Party and also in some place names such as Victor Harbor.
-The Concise Oxford English Dictionary has been attributed with re-establishing the dominance of the British spellings in the 1920s and 1930s.
-For a short time during the late 20th century, Harry Lindgren's 1969 spelling reform proposal (Spelling Reform 1 or SR1) gained some support in Australia and was adopted by the Australian Teachers' Federation.
+The Concise Oxford English Dictionary has been credited with re-establishing the dominance of the British spellings in the 1920s and 1930s.
+For a short time during the late 20th century, Harry Lindgren's 1969 spelling reform proposal (Spelling Reform 1 or SR1) gained some support in Australia and was adopted by the Australian Teachers' Federation and minister Doug Everingham in personal correspondence.

 Punctuation and style

-Prominent general style guides for Australian English include the Cambridge Guide to Australian English Usage, the Australian Government Style Manual (formerly the Style Manual: For Authors, Editors and Printers), the Australian Handbook for Writers and Editors and the Complete Guide to English Usage for Australian Students.
+Prominent general style guides for Australian English include the Cambridge Guide to Australian English Usage, the Australian Government Style Manual, the Australian Handbook for Writers and Editors and the Complete Guide to English Usage for Australian Students.

-Both single and double quotation marks are in use, with single quotation marks preferred for use in the first instance, with double quotation marks reserved for quotes of speech within speech.
-Logical (as opposed to typesetter's) punctuation is preferred for punctuation marks at the end of quotations.
-For instance, Sam said he 'wasn't happy when Jane told David to "go away"'. is used in preference to Sam said he "wasn't happy when Jane told David to 'go away.'"
+To indicate speech, both single and double inverted comma quotation marks are used.
+Generally, double quotation marks are preferred for use in the first instance, with single quotation marks used for quotes within quotes.
+However, the opposite is true in the government and corporate sectors, where double quotation marks are reserved for quotes within quotes.
+The punctuation mark used to end a sentence is called a full stop; a period usually refers to menstruation or an interval of time.

-The DD/MM/YYYY date format is followed and the 12-hour clock is generally used in everyday life (as opposed to service, police, and airline applications).
+The DD/MM/YYYY date format is followed and the 12-hour clock is generally used in everyday life (the 24-hour clock is used for military, police, and airline applications).